 Working closely with all stakeholders, the PCSA process enabled Colorminium to progress the design alongside the other key interfaces.
 A concrete frame building to the school hall required slab infills behind the solid zones, infilled with a conventional glazing system by others.
 Brick slips and stone cladding complete the wall build up with bronze anodised features tying the different elements together.

-A stunning design in a prestigious location will complement the exceptional musical talent at the school, providing a state-of-the-art facility for both the performers and audience.
-Scheduled for completion in late 2020, we look forward to being involved in this scheme.
+stunning design in a prestigious location will complement the exceptional musical talent at the school, providing a state-of-the-art facility for both the performers and audience.